holepunchto/libjsc/README.md

 - **No module support:** The builtin JavaScriptCore framework on Darwin does not expose an API for module loading and so the `js_module_t` API is therefore not available.

-- **Implicit microtask execution:** JavaScriptCore does not expose an API for controlling microtask execution and instead always performs a microtask checkpoint before returning to native code. `js_call_function()` therefore behaves as `js_make_callback()` when no JavaScript is on the stack.

 ## License

 ISC